 Seth Rogen is a Canadian-American actor, born April 15, 1982.
 He often works with Judd Apatow and writing partner Evan Goldberg.
 Rogen has appeared in over 20 movies over his career.He started out doing stand-up before getting small parts in Freaks and Geeks and Undeclared.
-His first major role was in The 40-Year-Old Virgin, of which he was also a co-producer.
+His first major role was in The 40-Year-Old Virgin, of which he was also a co-producer and solidified him as a member of the Frat Pack.
 Rogen then went on to star in Knocked Up, Funny People, and Observe and Report; he also co-wrote with Evan Goldberg the movies Superbad, Pineapple Express, and The Green Hornet.
 In 2011, he married screenwriter Lauren Miller.
 You probably don't know he was in Donnie Darko either.
 His directorial debut with Goldberg, This Is the End came out in 2013.
 He also co-directed The Interview with Goldberg, which caused a substantial amount of controversy in North Korea.
 In 2016, he co-produced Sausage Party with Golberg.
 Since 2016, he has been an executive producer and writer on the TV series Preacher, again along with Goldberg.

 Tropes associated with Seth Rogen:

 - Annoying Laugh: Lampshaded by his appearance on Jonathan Ross: "You've got an even weirder laugh than mine!"